 Palliative care complements the treatments and medications being used to cure or minimize the effects of a serious condition.
 During a time of intense or prolonged medical treatments and disease symptoms, palliative care is designed to help you remain as active and comfortable as possible.
 Our goal is to improve quality of life for you, your family and others assisting in your care by tending to the whole person – body, mind and spirit.

-For the body, palliative care treats the pain and physical symptoms a disease and its treatments cause.
+For the body, palliative care treats the pain and physical symptoms disease and its treatment cause.
 This includes shortness of breath, fatigue, constipation, nausea, loss of appetite and difficulty sleeping.
 In addition to hands-on medical care, we also provide education for patients and caregivers about a disease and the medications, medical devices and diet used to treat the condition.

 For the mind, palliative care addresses feelings of anxiety, depression and despair with emotional support and counseling.
 This also includes services to address caregiver mental and physical fatigue.